reinasherry/java-scientific-calculator/README.md

 # Scientific Calculator 🧮

-A Java-based scientific calculator with features including history tracking, memory functions, and a colorful terminal interface.
+A Java-based calculator made with VSCode with features including history tracking, memory functions, and a colorful terminal interface.

 ## Features
 - ✅ Basic arithmetic operations (+, -, *, /)